Friday, September 8, 2017

 Monday, February 20, 2017

-Pegram Elementary
+History of Pegram Elementary School

 The history of Pegram Elementary School dates back to at least the 1890's, though it is very likely that a school of some kind had been established much earlier than that, perhaps as early as the mid 1800's.
 In the July 14th, 1896 edition of The Tennessean, it was noted that a Professor John Smith was to teach the summer session which began on that day.
 In the same article, the school is referred to as simply "Pegram School".